 European accessibility act

-The European Commission proposes a new directive for accessibility requirements for products and services.
+In 2019 the EU adopted a new directive for accessibility requirements for products and services.
 It aims to establish common rules on accessibility that will also apply to public tenders.